spm/spm-docs/theory/dcm/models/fMRI/dcm-fmri-models.md

 ## One-state DCM

 This is the basic neuronal model for DCM for fMRI and was the first DCM to be introduced.
-The model represents activity in each region (which may be interpreted as average post-synaptic firing) by a single number \(hidden state\).
+The model represents activity in each region (which may be interpreted as average post-synaptic firing) by a single number.
+This is referred to as a \(hidden state\) in that the neuronal activity cannot be measured directly and must be inferred.

 ### The model

-The level of neural activity in each brain region is summarised by a single number $$z_i$$ and these are collated into a vector $$z$$.
-This *state vector* represents hidden neural activity - hidden in the sense that it cannot be directly measured.
-The change in z over time (i.e. its derivative with respect to time), for which we use the notation $$\dot{z}$$, can most broadly be written as follows:
+The level of neural activity in each brain region is summarised by a vector $$z$$, where $$z_i$$ is the activity of region $$i$$.
+The change in z over time (i.e. its derivative with respect to time), for which we use the notation $$\dot{z}$$, is written as follows:
 $$
 \dot{z}=f(z,u,\theta^n)
 $$In words, the rate of change in each brain region's activity is a function $$f$$ of its current activity $$z$$, experimental inputs $$u$$ and connection parameters $$\theta^n$$.

 The definition of $$f$$ depends on the DCM model being used.
-At its extreme, $$f$$ could be a tremendously detailed biophysical model, taking into account the all the possible causes of changes in neural activity.
+With enough data, $$f$$ could be a tremendously detailed biophysical model, taking into account many possible causes of changes in neural activity.
 However, in the context of fMRI, we use a simple approximation of $$f$$.
 The approximation used here is a [Taylor series](https://en.wikipedia.org/wiki/Taylor_series), which gets closer to representing the true function as more terms are included.

 In the one-state DCM model, $$f$$ is approximated as follows:
 $$